 Credit cards are revolving accounts for which the user is not required to pay the entire balance at the end of the cycle.
 The cardholder can carry a revolving balance, which accrues interest at the end of each cycle.
 Credit card portfolios represent a significant contributor to the balance sheet of many large banks, with some banks specializing primarily in credit card lending.
-During the 2018 stress test, the Federal Reserve projected overall losses of \$263 billion for the participant banks under the severely adverse scenario.
-Credit card losses contributed 33% to overall losses and first mortgage portfolios contributed 4.6%.
+During the 2019 stress test, the Federal Reserve projected overall losses of \$410 billion for the 18 participant firms under the severely adverse scenario.
+Credit card losses contributed \$107 billion, or 26%, to overall losses, and first mortgage portfolios contributed \$14 billion, or 3.4%, to overall losses.
 The unsecured and revolving nature of credit card lending are significant factors behind the disproportionate contribution of credit card losses to overall stress losses.3